LeidenDevs/leidendevs/talk-templates/talk-submission-template.md

 ## Speaker: \<Your Name\>

 _Include a link to your [github profile](https://github.com/pdxnode/), and it'd be cool if you embedded your avatar.
 What do you do for a living?
-How do you use Node?
 Include your twitter handle, if applicable._

 _Why is this talk relevant to what you do?
 How did you come across this topic?_